turbot/guardrails-samples/calculated_policies/aws_ec2_public_subnet/README.md

 ## Running the Example

 To run the template:
-- Navigate to the directory on the command line `cd aws_ec2_public_subnet`
+1. Navigate to the directory on the command line `cd aws_ec2_public_subnet`
-- Run `terraform plan -var-file="default.tfvars"` and review the changes to be applied
+2. Run `terraform plan -var-file="default.tfvars"` and review the changes to be applied
-- Run `terraform apply -var-file="default.tfvars"` to execute and apply the policy settings
+3. Run `terraform apply -var-file="default.tfvars"` to execute and apply the policy settings

-> The template will run with the default values set in `default.tfvars`; however, you could create and set your own defaults using a `.tfvars` file that will override the existing files.
+The template will run using the default values defined [default.tfvars](default.tfvars)